Understanding Sundowning

 Neurobiological factors are factors referring to the impact of the nervous system.
 Now, there are no causative factors that have been clearly identified per say.
 Remember, I said that sundowning is still largely misunderstood and this goes for the medical community as well.
 But, there have been several hypotheses proposed.
 So, some of those include degeneration of the suprachiasmatic nucleus, which is thought to be concerned with the regulation of physiological circadian rhythms—that internal clock; decreased melatonin production; disruption in circadian rhythms; impaired cholinergic neurotransmission, which refers to the binding of acetylcholine to acetylcholine receptors.
 To little acetylcholine, is believed to cause a decline in cognitive abilities and memory.

 So, if you didn't know, many of the drugs prescribed to manage some of the symptoms associated with dementia like Aricept, Exelon and Galantamine work by preventing an enzyme called acetylcholinesterase from breaking down acetylcholine, which allows for higher levels of acetylcholine to remain in the brain—which is good.
 But of course, we know that the effectiveness of these medications vary from person to person.
-The final neurobiological factor that I'll mention is the dysregulation of the axis.
+The final neurobiological factor that I'll mention is the dysregulation of the HPA axis.
 The HPA axis is just an easier way to say the hypothalamic pituitary adrenal axis.
 It's basically like our central stress response system.
 It's this intertwining of the central nervous system with the endocrine system.
 So, the proper functioning of the axis is crucial in helping us deal with stressors.
 When this system is not functioning properly, what you may see are things like fatigue, difficulty sleeping, brain fog, low appetite and other things like that.

 Pharmacological Factors